IF ... THEN Conditions

 IF variable or expression THEN command, calculation or comment

-When IF is followed by an arithmetic expression it will be calculated, but its result will not be displayed, not saved to hy, and $ and $$ will not be updated -- it will only be used to decide whether the part that follows THEN will be executed or ignored.
+When IF is followed by an arithmetic expression this will be calculated, but its result will not be displayed, not saved to hy, and $ and $$ will not be updated -- it will only be used to decide whether the part that follows THEN will be ignored (when the result is 0) or executed (when it is not 0).

 While technically IF ...
-THEN conditions can be entered directly, they would make little sense outside of a scipt.
+THEN conditions can be entered directly, they hardly make sense outside of a script.

-If the condition is met (that is, if the value after IF is not zero), everything that follows THEN will be treated exactly as if it were a regular input line, with these exceptions:
+If the condition is met (that is, if the value after IF is not zero), everything that comes after THEN will be treated exactly as if it were a regular input line, with these exceptions:

-- The commands RESET, REPEAT and Q, QUIT or EXIT cannot be used.
+- The commands RESET, REPEAT and Q or QUIT cannot be used.

 In case that THEN is followed by a comment (anything that begins with #) this will be displayed and (if logging mode is ON) written to hy.log.